Alessandra Ferri: Guest appearances

-She is best appreciated in story ballets by Kenneth MacMillan, Roland Petit, John Cranko and John Neumeier.
+She is particularly known for her performances in story ballets choreographed by Kenneth MacMillan, Roland Petit, John Cranko and John Neumeier.

-She danced with important male dancers: Rudolf Nureyev (in Los Angeles for his 50 birthday in 1988), Mikhail Baryshnikov in the 1987 film Dancers, Anthony Dowell, Patrick Dupond, Peter Schaufuss, Maximiliano Guerra, Laurent Hilaire, Manuel Legris, Julio Bocca (her favourite), Herman Cornejo, Marcelo Gomes, and Carlos Acosta.
+She danced with important male dancers: Rudolf Nureyev (in Los Angeles for his 50th birthday in 1988), Mikhail Baryshnikov in the 1987 film Dancers, Anthony Dowell, Patrick Dupond, Peter Schaufuss, Maximiliano Guerra, Laurent Hilaire, Manuel Legris, Julio Bocca (her favourite), Herman Cornejo, Marcelo Gomes, Ethan Stiefel, and Carlos Acosta.

 Personal life

 Ferri has two daughters: Matilde (born in 1997) and Emma (born in 2001), who joined their mother on stage at her farewell performance.
 Their father is the Italian photographer Fabrizio Ferri, who founded the art school Università dell'Immagine, in Milan, Italy.
-They live in New York.